-This is not a hoax – the Silver Age Lex Luthor was a mad genius whose madness and genius both get put on fine display in this comic.
+This is not a hoax – the Silver Age Lex Luthor was a mad genius, and both his madness and genius go on full display in this comic.
 This is a guy who figures out how to permanently cure terminal cancers from a prison cell.

 Throughout the Silver Age, Superman pushed Luthor to turn over a new leaf, pointing to the good his genius could do for humanity.
 Always one to put his money where his mouth is, Supes goes before the parole board and convinces them to give Luthor an early release from prison.
 And, just like that, Superman and Lex Luthor become friends for the first time since they were buddies back in Smallville.

-But Luthor didn’t count of the appearance of another Kyrptonian – Supergirl, who had been doing good deeds in secret so she wouldn’t get targeted by any plot clever enough to kill Superman.
+Luthor didn’t count of the appearance of another Kryptonian – Supergirl, who had been doing good deeds in secret so she wouldn’t get targeted by any plot clever enough to kill Superman.
 That plan pays off here, as Supergirl catches Luthor completely by surprise.

-Luthor is brought to the bottled city of Kandor, where the remaining Kryptonians exist.
-There he is put to trial for Superman’s murder and quickly found guilty.
+Supergirl brings Luthor to the bottled city of Kandor, where the remaining Kryptonians exist.
+The Kandorians put Luthor on ttrial for Superman’s murder and quickly find him guilty.
 It turns out that making sure your murder room has a window for witnesses to watch in horror isn’t such a great idea after all.

-Nonetheless, Luthor isn’t worried about his sentence, because he figures he can use his genius to get out of this situation:
+Nonetheless, Luthor figures he can use his genius to get out of this situation:

 Surprisingly to him, the Kryptonians aren’t keen on dealing with one of history’s greatest monsters and imprison him in the Phantom Zone forever: